Synopsys: Black Duck Software

 Black Duck Software was a privately held company focused on automating the process of identifying and creating an inventory of open source code used in software applications, as well as detecting known security vulnerabilities and license compliance issues.
 It ran the Open Hub website.
+The company was founded by Doug Levin.
 Black Duck Software was acquired by Synopsys in December 2017 for $565 million and integrated into the Software Integrity Group (SIG) until it was spun out.
 In October 2024, the private equity firms Clearlake Capital and Francisco Partners completed the acquisition of the Synopsys Software Integrity Group (SIG) to reestablish Black Duck Software as an independent standalone application security company.
 The transaction, first announced in May 2024, was valued at up to $2.1 billion, including $475 million in cash.

 WhiteHat Security

 In April 2022, Synopsys announced the acquisition of WhiteHat Security for $330 million.
 WhiteHat Security was founded in 2001 and provides application security as well as insights for DevOps teams.